ajhc/ajhc/README.md

 After merging Ajhc's [Context Local Heap](http://metasepi.org/doc/metasepi-icfp2014.pdf) into jhc, this project will be shutdown.

 Please use [jhc](http://repetae.net/computer/jhc/) instead of Ajhc.
+The [jhc-components](https://github.com/csabahruska/jhc-components) may be useful, if you can't build original jhc.</p>

 A fork of [jhc](http://repetae.net/computer/jhc/).
 And also a Haskell compiler.